PhilipCastiglione/SIT215_PBL2/README.md

 - `dimensions`: these are the (square) dimensions for the board
 - `openTour`: true if the tour should be an open tour, false if it should be closed
 - `startIndex`: this is an optional variable that can be used to choose a specific starting location for the Knight. note that you will need to change the call to `new Board` to use this variable.
 The index 0 refers to the topleft cell, (dimensions * dimensions - 1) would refer to the bottom right cell.
 Unexpected behaviour will result for indices not on the board.

+#### Whoops

+Phil mixed unit codes up and you will see SIT221 in the namespaces and solution in the code.
+This is a just a mistake you can ignore.